 Pomeroy is a very small city located in the state of Washington.
-With a population of 1,428 people and just one neighborhood, Pomeroy is the 247th largest community in Washington.
-Pomeroy has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 1,471 people and just one neighborhood, Pomeroy is the 247th largest community in Washington.
+Much of the housing stock in Pomeroy was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Pomeroy isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pomeroy are a mix of both white- and blue-collar jobs.
 Overall, Pomeroy is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Pomeroy who work in healthcare suport services (17.91%), management occupations (10.47%), and office and administrative support (9.53%).

-Telecommuters are a relatively large percentage of the workforce: 8.38% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.38% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Pomeroy in 2022 was $30,923, which is lower middle income relative to Washington and the nation.
 This equates to an annual income of $123,692 for a family of four.
 However, Pomeroy contains both very wealthy and poor people as well.